 Once you are done, simply press on Preview and Apply Changes to upload the modified ad text to your Google Ads or Microsoft Ads account.
 This tool has a unique feature where you can download the changes in a CSV file and share it with the client or other stakeholders for approval.
 After you get approval, you can upload the CSV back to Optmyzr and then apply the changes from the tool.

 To upload the new CSV file with the updated information, you’ll need to update the “Optmyzr Action” column with the text “edit” (in lower case), next to each row you’ve edited, as shown in the screenshot below.
-You should also write in "new" in case you have created a new ad.
+You should also write in "create" in case you have created a new ad.
 Additionally, this is a case-sensitive command, so the word must be in lowercase for it to work.
 This way the system can recognize the changes made.

 You’ll see that there is a space before the “Ad Id” and “Adgroup Id” in each respective column.
 It’s important that this isn’t modified, to preserve the format required by the system to recognize the changes.